-- 1. What is the principle of Atomic Absorption Spectroscopy? - 2.
+- 1. Explain the principle of Atomic Absorption Spectroscopy? - 2.
 Explain the role of ATP in bioenergetics. - 3.
-What are Onsager relations?
-Explain - 4.
-Write down the Wierls equation and explain the terms. - 5.
-What is half wave potential?
-Explain its significance - 6.
+Derive Walden's equation. - 4.
+Derive Wierls equation and explain the terms. - 5.
+Explain the significance of half wave potential - 6.
 Define quantum yield.
 How is it determined? - 7.
 Distinguish between excimers and exciplexes. - 8.
-Write Stern-Volmer equation.
-Explain its significance. - 9.
-What is the principle of amperometry. - 10.
-What are fuel cells?
-Explain with an example.
+Explain the significance of Stern-Volmer equation and explain the terms. - 9.
+Explain the principle of amperometry. - 10.
+Write a note on solid oxide fuel cell.

 - 11. Explain briefly the theory of over voltage. - 12.
-Write a note on Novel fluorephores. - 13.
-What are the advantages of coulometry. - 14.
+Write a note on novel fluorophores. - 13.
+List the advantages of coulometry. - 14.
 Explain Drude -Nernst electrostriction model. - 15.
 Explain the principle and working of solar cells. - 16.
-In an experiment to measure the quantum efficiency of a photochemical reaction, the absorbing substance was exposed to 490nm light from a 100 W source for 45 minutes.
+In an experiment to measure the quantum efficiency of a photochemical reaction, the absorbing substance was exposed to 490 nm light from a 100 W source for 45 minutes.
 The intensity of transmitted light was 40% of the intensity of the incident light.
 As a result of irradiation, 0.344 mol of the absorbing substance decomposed.
 Determine the quantum efficiency.

-- 17. In a photochemical reaction $A \rightarrow 2B+C$, the quantum efficiency with 500nm light is 2.1×10^2 mol Einstein-1.
+- 17. In a photochemical reaction $A \rightarrow 2B+C$ , the quantum efficiency with 500nm light is $2.1 \times 10^2$ mol Einstein-1.
 After exposure of 300 m mol of A to the light, 2.28m mol of B was formed.
 How many photons were absorbed by A. - 18.
-Calculate the mean ionic activity coefficient of 0.01 molal $CaCl_2$ solution.
-"A" value in Debye- Huckel equation is 0.509.
+Calculate the mean ionic activity coefficient of 0.01 molal $CaCl_2$ solution.-A $\parallel$ value in Debye- Huckel equation is 0.509.
 (6 × 2 = 12)

 - 19. Derive Debye- Huckel- Onsager equation.
-What are its drawbacks? - 20.
+Explain the drawbacks of the equation. - 20.
 Discuss the polarographic method of chemical analysis. - 21.
 Using the principle of microscopic reversibility show that the cross coefficients are equal. - 22.
-Derive the Butler- Volmer equation. $(2 \times 5 = 10)$
+Define corrosion.
+Explain the theories of corrosion and methods of prevention.